 Senior Chris Grieves is the recipient of the Stephen Voorhis Memorial Scholarship.
 Chris’ childhood dream was to be the person that designs and builds boats.
 His love of the water started early; in high school he worked as a riverboat deckhand.
 His passion has led him to pursuit of a dual degree in Naval Architecture and Marine Engineering at Webb Institute.
 We can’t wait to see where Chris and his fellow scholarships recipients go with their marine and maritime dreams.

-Hails from: Adamstown, MD
+Hails from: Arnold, MD

-Hails from: Riva, MD
+Hails from: Churchton, MD

 Hails from: Annapolis, MD